Smog war casualty: China coal city bears brunt of pollution crackdown

 Gas has now emerged as the major bright spot for the city, with its seams rich in coalbed methane, which has replaced coal as a source of heating for many outlying villages, but development will still take time.

-“The GDP growth that Jincheng wishes to accomplish ... will be driven from gas today, while historically it would have been from coal,” said Randeep Grewal, chairman of Greka, a unit of G3 Exploration, which has drilled more than 4,500 coalbed methane wells in Jincheng.
+“The GDP growth that Jincheng wishes to accomplish ... will be driven from gas today, while historically it would have been from coal,” said Randeep Grewal, chairman of Greka, a unit of G3 Exploration (G3EG.L), which has drilled more than 4,500 coalbed methane wells in Jincheng.

 “We are in that transition mode, and clearly in transition, you have a bit of growing pains, but the transition is irreversible.”